haochenx/gitblogger/README.md

 Here's a list of the properties you can used to configure the behavior of Git
 Blogger:

-* `gitblogger.rootRepo`
+* `gitblogger.root`

-    use this property to specify the git repository dir of which contents Git Blogger should server. it is defaulted to `$(pwd)`
+    use this property to specify the git repository dir of which contents Git Blogger should server.
+Git Blogger will try to detect whether it is a bare repository or a normal repository. it is defaulted to `$(pwd)`. you can also use the following format to specify which ref should be exposed when in Production Mode:

-* `gitblogger.bareRootRepo`

-	use this property to specify the git repository dir of which contents Git Blogger should server. using this property also make Git Blogger treat the repository as bare. note that this property will surpass `gitblogger.rootRepo`.
+		/path/to/repo@exposing-ref

+	note that this implies that you cannot have '@' in your repository path.

-* `gitblogger.rootExposedRef`
+* `gitblogger.repos`

-    this property specify which ref should Git Blogger server in the production mode. if not specified, it is defaulted to `refs/master/master` (i.e. the master branch)
+	use this properties to specify additional repositories that you want Git Blogger to serve together with the root repository, in the following format:

+		a=repo_a_path@exposing-ref,b=repo_b_path@exposing-ref

+	make sure not to include any space around the '='s and ','s.

 * `gitblogger.production`